gravitational/teleport/rfd/0178-github-proxy.md

 Alice still has a few options to access the organization repos when the GitHub proxy is unavailable:
-- Alice can still logs into GitHub through a browser and make chnages there if necessary.
+- Alice can still logs into GitHub through a browser and make changes there if necessary.
 - Alice can manually sign an user certificate according to [GitHub spec](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-git-access-to-your-organizations-repositories/about-ssh-certificate-authorities#issuing-certificates).